elm-city-craftworks/course-001/README.md

 **2014-05-29:** Topic #4 solutions

-This schedule is approximate, so the dates listed above are subject to change.
+This schedule is approximate, so the dates listed above may change.
 Watch the course repository on github for updates, and stay tuned for emails whenever new content is released.